decentraland/documentation/content/creator/quests/client.md

 Use the [Quests Client for SDK 7](https://github.com/decentraland/quests-client) library in your scenes (or portable experiences) to connect to the Quests Service to track player's progress, send events and receive updates of player's progress from your scenes,

-## What does this library provide?
+## What the library provides

 - An interface with the Quests Client API, to send your [Custom](/creator/quests/define#action-items) events and receive updates of player's progress.
 - SDK System helpers to send [Location, Emote, Jump](/creator/quests/define#action-items) events automatically.
-(TODO)
 - Default UI for your Quest HUD.
 (TODO)

 ## Usage